kra and kpi

 Alignment with ObjectivesEstablishes the conditions for accomplishing organisational objectives by outlining broader duties.Evaluates the organisation’s progress to ensure alignment with larger goals.

-Relationship Between KPIs and KRAs:
+Relationship Between KRA and KPI

-Although related, KPIs and KRAs have different organisational uses.
+Although related, KRA and KPI have different organizational uses.
 KRAs specify important areas where outcomes are expected, while KPIs provide a set of performance metrics to monitor progress toward strategic goals.
 KPIs often aid in measuring KRAs by providing quantifiable success measures for each KRA.
 To achieve a successful KPI, you need to measure goal coupled with the amount of effort and the initiative taken.
-The formula for the same is illustrated below for a better understanding.
+The formula for the same is illustrated below for a better understanding.(Note: KRA full form is Key result Areas and KPI full form is Key Performance Indicators)

 KPI = Goal + Measuring + Initiative

-KRA and KPI Real-world examples
+KRA and KPI Real-world Examples

 KRAs are goals at a macro level, whereas KPIs are specific measurements to achieve these goals.
 Here are the real-life KRA and KPI differences with examples: